spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

     For example, if you set `terraform_version` only, all other fields will be reset to their defaults.

 !!! info
-    Terragrunt specific parameters only work when the stack is a terragrunt stack.
+    Terragrunt specific parameters only work when the stack is a Terragrunt stack.
 Adding this does not override the stack type.
 For example, Ansible stacks don't become Terragrunt stacks.